Synergy in Common Choline and Racetam Stacks

 CDP choline can be considered a nootropic on its own given the evidence that it increases dopamine and acetylcholine receptor density, improves memory, and provides mental energy.
 Also, CDP choline breaks down in the body into choline and uridine.
 If you are taking DHA as part of your stack, this will help create phosphotidylcholine.
 Since CDP choline readily crosses the blood-brain barrier, there is little concern for waste.
-You can pick up some of this supplement here.

 Alpha GPC is another choline source with its own nootropic effects with or without a racetam through its ability to improve memory, focus, and concentration.
 Alpha GPC is shown to also use DHA to help promote nerve growth.
 Alpha GPC powder is usually the most expensive of the three forms shown.